 “Perhaps one of the biggest misconceptions is that managers who send their staff to training think that once a training course is finished, the training is completed.”Dr Ethan Honary

-You need to plan time to allow the learners to see how they can implement the teachings in real-world settings.
 Old habits are difficult to break.
 You will need persistence and time.
+You need to plan time to allow the learners to see how they can implement the teachings in real-world settings.
 If no time is allowed after the course for reflection on the training, it will be a waste of money, time, and effort because the participants will not achieve the expected outcomes.
 As a result, planning post-course activities as part of a continuous training solution is critical.

 Learners Do Not Feel Comfortable in the Learning Environment